seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 To entrap the wisest.
 Therefore, thou gaudy gold,
 Hard food for Midas, I will none of thee;
 Nor none of thee, thou pale and common drudge
-’Tween man and man: but thou, thou meagre lead,
+'Tween man and man: but thou, thou meagre lead,
 Which rather threatenest than dost promise aught,
 Thy paleness moves me more than eloquence;
 And here choose I; joy be the consequence!